react-native-elements/react-native-elements/docs/listitem.md

 ### `rightTitle`

+Show up a title on the right side of the list item

 |            Type             | Default |
 | :-------------------------: | :-----: |
 | string **OR** React element |  none   |